 We presented and modeled the efficient flow-jamming attack in which an adversary selectively jams packets in network traffic flows.
 We proposed the evaluation metrics of jamming impact, efficiency, and resource variation and formulated optimal flow-jamming attacks with respect to these metrics using linear programming.
 We demonstrated the ability for a resource-constrained adversary to perform flow-jamming attacks efficiently with a significant impact on the network traffic flows.
-Furthermore, we showed that efficient flow-jamming attacks can be performed using a distributed algorithm in the absence of centralized control of the jammers.
+We showed that efficient flow-jamming attacks can be performed using distributed algorithms in the absence of centralized control of the jammers.
+Finally, we proposed two approaches for distributed flow-jamming depending on whether the flow-jamming attack is aggressive or conservative with respect to jamming resource allocation.